Welcome to today's edition of the Rush 24-7 podcast.

 Nervous laughter as the president added, I've heard about it.

-So here's the New York Times after this stellar performance that the president gave performance of his life yesterday.
+So here's the New York Times after this stellar performance that the president gave, performance of his life yesterday.

-That I think and then you read the story, New York Times earnings plunge on charges.
+That, I think, and then you read the story, New York Times earnings plunge on charges.

-Stood up to the most popular Democrat ever elected President Franklin Roosevelt.
+An overwhelmingly Democratic-controlled Senate stood up to the most popular Democrat ever elected President Franklin Roosevelt.

 And we Democrats protected the independence of the Supreme Court by saying that even someone as popular as Franklin Roosevelt could not pack the Supreme Court.